Search

 • Distractions: With constant distractions from social media, messaging apps, and emails, your modern learners will have to fight to maintain focus.
 To combat this, provide guidance on creating a distraction-free environment, minimising digital noise, and adopting a suitable time management technique.

-• Procrastination: Even without distractions, the temptation to delay tasks or avoid difficult subjects can hinder the progress of even the most hearty learner.
+• Procrastination: Even without distractions, the temptation to delay tasks or avoid difficult subjects can hinder the progress of even the most persistent learner.
 To mitigate this, we recommend providing each learner with clear development goals and a structured study plan.
 Assigning a colleague or a study buddy can also help keep learners accountable.

 • Mental Health: For some learners, a new training programme could be viewed as an additional burden.
 This can increase stress levels and negatively impact learner performance.
 As such, it’s crucial that you establish realistic goals and provide accessible social and support channels where learners can openly discuss their concerns.

 • Information Veracity: As you empower your audience to take charge of their learning, a new challenge will emerge: the rise of misinformation and fake news.
-To help learners to navigate this new landscape, we recommend providing training to enhance their critical thinking skills.
+To help learners navigate this new landscape, we recommend providing training to enhance their critical thinking skills.
 This training should enable them to evaluate the credibility of sources and verify information.

 • Technology Changes: As technology evolves, even modern learners may struggle to keep up.
 Just look at the relatively slow adoption of AI.
 To address this, focus on developing strong digital skills and fostering a culture of continuous learning.
 You should also take care to highlight the benefits of emerging technologies and how they can enhance career prospects.